Electrical Lighting

 8. Midterm exam

-14. Ray tracing and photometric lighting calculation
+14. Ray tracing and photometric calculation

 15. Final exam